Lunar Lander Inventors Win Big

 The Private Space Race Heats Up

-The X Prize Foundation has worked with private companies on other contests.
+The X Prize Foundation also partners with private companies.
 In 2004, the Ansari X Prize awarded $10 million for the first private space flight with a human aboard.
-The winning team built a spacecraft that flew three people more than 62 miles above the Earth.
+The winning team built a spacecraft that flew three people more than 62 miles above the Earth’s surface.

-In 2010, the Google Lunar X Prize will be awarded.
-The first private team that lands a robot on the moon will win $20 million.
-The robot must be able to travel 500 meters (about 1,600 feet) on the moon’s surface.
-It must also send images and video back to Earth.
+In 2010, Internet giant Google plans to award the Google Lunar X Prize: $20 million to the first private team that lands a robot on the moon.
+The robot must be able to travel 500 meters on the moon’s surface and send video and images back to Earth.

-The X Prize program has created a lot of excitement about private space travel.
-Maybe before too long, you’ll be able to buy a ticket on a spaceship to the moon.
-Or maybe you’ll design the spaceship!
+The X Prize program has created a lot of excitement.
+So far, more than $1 billion has been spent on developing private space travel.
+Maybe before too long, you’ll be able to take a seat on a spaceship to the moon!

 THINK AND WRITE